 (b) Fighting is strictly forbidden.

 (c) Any player who engages in a fight will receive a major penalty, a game misconduct, and a suspension of at least 3 games.

-(d) Any player who leaves the bench or penalty box during a fight will receive a game misconduct, a suspension of length to be determined by the General Manager, and subject to team forfeiture.
+(d) Any player who leaves the bench or penalty box during a fight will receive a game misconduct, a suspension of length to be determined by the General Manager, and offending team automatically forfeits the game.

 (e) Any individual who engages in a physical altercation outside of the rink but on Murrysville Dek Hockey property will receive a suspension of length to be determined by the General Manager.